 * KarmaHoudini: Marge gets off completely scot-free for blocking the bridge thanks to Mayor Quimby pulling some strings.

-* KidsAreCruel: In the beginning, you wonder why Marge snapped.
+* KidsAreCruel: In the first act.
+And you wonder why Marge snapped?

 * MightyRoar: The bus driver from Shelbyville is scared off by this.